 Tip #1: Choose a Dog-Friendly Trail

 As you begin to scope out the perfect route for you and your travel buddy, make sure to choose one that is dog-friendly.
 Research any pet rules and regulations ahead of time for the trail you’re interested in.
-To help preserve protected lands, dogs are not allowed in National Parks (with the exception of registered service animals).
-If your canine is a service animal, have their paperwork handy to show to any park officials that might request it.
+To help preserve protected lands, dogs are not allowed in National Parks (with the exception of service animals).

 Tip #2: Keep Your Fido On A Leash Where Required